 Let cold water drip from faucets that have exposed pipes when it's cold outside.
 This running water helps prevent pipes from freezing, even if it's just a trickle.

-To help avoid the freezing of outdoor pipes, disconnect any water hoses from outside, drain them and store for the winter season.
-Then close the interior shut-off valve for that faucet, open and drain the pipes, and install a faucet insulator, which can be purchased at most home improvement stores.
-If you are unable to get to a store (it's not worth risking dangerous roads if you don't need to) you can wrap the pipe with a towel or rag, cover it with a quart-sized baggie, then duct tape the entire setup so that it's secure to the outside of your home and water won't get to the cloth.
+Close the interior shut-off valve for that faucet, open and drain the pipes, and install a faucet insulator, which is available at most home improvement stores.
+In a pinch, you can wrap the pipe with a towel or rag, cover it with a quart-sized baggie, then duct tape the entire setup so that it's secure to the outside of your home and water won't get to the cloth.

-If a pipe freezes you can thaw it by heating water on the stove, soaking towels in the hot water and wrapping them around the pipes.
-You can also use a hair dryer, but never do this is there is standing water nearby, as it can cause electric shock or death.
-Always start thawing a pipe nearest to the faucet and make sure that the faucet is turned on so that water can drip out when it starts to melt.
+You can suspect a frozen pipe if you only get a trickle of water when turning it on.
+If a pipe freezes, you can usually thaw it pretty quickly by soaking towels in hot water and wrapping them around the pipes.
+You can also use a hairdryer, but never do this is there is standing water nearby, as it can cause electric shock or death.